yashcrest/DSA/README.md

-# Leetcode-JS-Pratice
+# Data Structure and Algorithm practice
-This repo is dedicated to solving leetcode problems.
+This repo is dedicated for DSA practice.